 Quick Tips for Competition Hair and Makeup

-Before beginning hair and makeup, your dancer should not be wearing anything that has to go over her head.
+Before you begin hair and makeup, your dancer should not be wearing anything that has to be taken off over her head.
 I always start hair and makeup after my girls are in tights and leotards.

 Hair: Always begin by combing hair and lightly dampen by spritzing with a spray bottle of water.
 Make sure hair is just slightly damp because soaking hair will become slippery and difficult to work with.
 Use mousse or gel to flatten hair.
 Pull hair into a ponytail (high or low depending on the bun placement).
 A fine tooth comb or edge brush works well to smooth bumps and flyaways.
 Use a donut or bun helper AND a hair net.